tae-roh/eain/README.md

 <i>Varying Joint Importance Across States</i>
 </p>

 Consider a 6-DoF robot arm with a gripper.
-At the start of a grasping task, excessive exploration of wrist and gripper joints can be unnecessary or even harmful, while base joints may matter more for reachability.
+At the start of a grasping task — when the gripper is distant from the object — excessive exploration of wrist and gripper joints can be unnecessary or even harmful, while base joints may matter more for reachability.
 As the dimensionality increases, this inefficiency becomes more pronounced.

 These observations motivate an approach that allocates exploration based on the state-dependent importance of each action dimension, instead of applying entropy regularization uniformly across all dimensions.